jrhazlett/pretty_printer_for_humans/README.md

 NOTE: This only supports key lookups and **not** array indexes.
 It seemed kinda pointless to put "0" as an argument, and have the function return 'true' immediately upon coming across a non-empty array.

+`isKeyInArgAsync( arg, argKey, argBoolCaseSensitive )`

+This is the async version of `isKeyInArg()`

+`isPathInArg( argArrayPath, arg )`

+Returns true if the path exists within arg's structure, and false if it doesn't.

+This uses similar pathing logic as `getValueAtPathInArg()`:

+- Strings are tolerated for array indexes (but not decimal values)
+- Case-sensitive

+`isPathInArgAsync( argArrayPath, arg )`

+This is the async version of `isPathInArg()`

 `isRecursive( arg )`